sst/sst/www/docs/testing.md

 - `SST_APP` with the name of your SST app
 - `SST_STAGE` with the stage
 - It fetches all SSM Parameters prefixed with `/sst/{appName}/{stageName}/*`, and sets the environment variables prefixed with `SST_*`.

-  ie. In our example above, `SST_Table_tableName_table` is created with value from `/sst/{appName}/{stageName}/Table/table/tableName`
+Ie. In our example above, `SST_Table_tableName_table` is created with value from `/sst/{appName}/{stageName}/Table/table/tableName`
 - For [`Secrets`](constructs/Secret.md), fallback values are also fetched from SSM Parameters prefixed with `/sst/{appName}/.fallback/Secret/*`.
-- To be able to accomplish it, `sst bind` will spawn child processes.
-That's why vitest's threaded mode is not supported: it would also spawn child processes and the combination of different threads will cause tests to fail intermittently.
+- To do this, `sst bind` spawns child processes.
+This is why Vitest's threaded mode is not supported.
+Since it also spawns child processes, the combination of different threads might cause tests to fail intermittently.

 </details>